JasmineOuO/MeaningfulNonsense/src/pages/blog/11-04-2020-beyond-the-edge.md

 I didn’t say much in response, but he knew I understood.

-Afterward, we both watched the rest of the sunrise in relaxed silence.
+Then, in a relaxed silence, we both watched the rest of the sunrise.
 And when it was finally over, we spent the rest of the morning hours coming up with a solution.
-One where I could finally let go of this burden of control.
+One where I would start learning how to finally let go of this burden for control.
 One where I would start learning how to live normally again.
 One that felt easier to discuss now that everything was out in the open.

 And all the while, I felt myself exhaling deeply.
-Almost as if my mind was slowly, but surely, fighting away from the guilt, the anger, the blame, the pain.
+Almost as if my mind was slowly, but surely, fighting away from the guilt, the anger, the blame.

-I could feel myself, for once, begin to finally move on.
+The pain still remained.
+I could still feel the bruises aching in my heart.

+But despite it all, I still did it.

+Maybe because I was just so tired of feeling this kind of way.

+Or maybe, for once, I actually started to believe that there was a brighter side to all of this pain.